taylorkraft/bandsintown/README.md

 # Bandsintown

-This Ruby gem provides a CLI to view a list of bands playing shows in your area.
-Enter your zipcode to see a list of artists and venues near you!
+This Ruby gem provides a CLI to view a list of bands playing shows at venues in your area.

 ## Installation